doleron/primefaces-interface-test/test-webapp/README.md

-#About
+# About

 This is a webapp maven project aiming to perform interface tests over PrimeFaces components.

-This is configured to use PrimeFaces 9.0-SNAPSHOT.
+This is configured to use PrimeFaces 9.0-SNAPSHOT version.
 Check the file pom.xml to change the primefaces version.

 # Runnning